 Sadly, many of our local historians and elders are leaving us.
 They are the ones who have the important oral histories that once gone, will be lost forever.
 I would like to recognize the involvement of Mr. Mark Nelson, a well known elder in Adjala, who co-created this proposal four years ago, although he has since passed on.

 The main goal is to photograph as many barns as possible in our township during the four seasons of 2018, with the help of photography students from Banting Memorial High School, and professional photographers in our community.
 The project will also greatly benefit from the assistance of Mr. Ralph Braden a noted historian and writer.

 From these modern photographs taken, a committee will choose a maximum of twenty to be framed for display.
 The remaining photographs will be arranged in a large album, and to enrich this project further, Adj-Tos residents are encouraged to participate by submitting a copy of their old barn photo with its history.
 From these locally submitted historical photographs we will create a collage or portfolio for display too.
 These will be donated to the township for the community to enjoy at the municipal office at the end of 2018.

 The benefits of the project are numerous, and it is our intention to create an attractive historical exhibit for the township, as well as involving the community, elders and youth in the creation of this noteworthy venture.

 Old photographs, barn stories and permissions to photograph barns in Adj-Tos can be submitted to email@example.com

-Donations to CCAT by PAYPAL for this project can be made below, please specify BARN PROJECT (this is to help pay for printing, framing, and albums)
+Donations by PAYPAL for this project can be made below, please specify BARN PROJECT (this is to help pay for printing, framing, and albums)